-which were previously occupied by the owner(s) or tenant as their sole or main residence where the owner(s) or tenant is now living in a hospital or care home
+- which are unoccupied and - which were previously occupied by the owner(s) or tenant as their sole or main residence and - where the owner(s) or tenant is now living in a hospital or care home

 The Owner means the Freeholder or Leaseholder.
 In the case of a tenant, the tenancy must be for at least 6 months.